Arts Management and Heritage Studies MA

 We are close to everything the rest of Yorkshire has to offer, from The Hepworth Wakefield to the National Science and Media Museum, Yorkshire Sculpture Park and the Brontë Parsonage Museum.
 We have close links with many of these cultural institutions to support your practical learning.

-This course is developed in close collaboration with the School of Performance and Cultural Industries and allows you to undertake compulsory and optional modules in both Schools.
-You'll become a member of the Centre for Critical Studies in Museums, Galleries and Heritage and enjoy opportunities from networking events and links to alumni, to conferences, seminars and reading groups.
+This course is developed in close collaboration with our MA in Art Gallery and Museum Studies and allows you to benefit from shared compulsory and optional modules.
+In becoming a member of the School of Fine Art, History of Art and Cultural studies, you will benefit from a range of research and networking events and enjoya links to alumni, to conferences, seminars and reading groups

 You’ll learn from researchers and tutors with a background in arts management, theatre, arts galleries, museums and heritage, including: